0xsequence/signals-implicit-mode/README.md

 > [!TIP]
 > Consider claiming your project ID on every chain you wish to support.
 Claiming a project ID does not imply you must use it.

-As the project owner, you can:
+A the project admin, you can:
 - Add supported redirect URLs by calling `addProjectUrl(bytes32 projectId, string memory projectUrl)`
 - Remove URLs using `removeProjectUrl(bytes32 projectId, string memory projectUrl)`
-- Transfer project ownership using `transferProject(bytes32 projectId, address newOwner)`
+- Add or remove admins using `addAdmin(bytes32 projectId, address admin)` and `removeAdmin(bytes32 projectId, address admin)`

 Anyone can list all project URLs using `listProjectUrls(bytes32 projectId)`.